 How Much Does Air Conditioning Service Cost?

-Not only does your AC system keep you comfortable, it’s also vital to your health during the extreme temperatures of summer.
-For that reason, when the cold air quits blowing or your air conditioner won’t start up at all, you’re not in a position to shop around for a few days.
+Not only does your AC system keep you comfortable, it’s also vital to your health through the heat of summer.
+Unfortunately, when the cool air stops blowing or the system won’t start up at all, you’re not in a position to shop around for several days.

-When your air conditioner goes out in the middle of the summer, you may not have time to call around for multiple quotes or research average costs.
-Not knowing how much repairs can cost when the air conditioner service expert knocks on your door can be intimidating, so we’re here to provide some price ranges on some standard services so you won’t be shocked when Service Experts Heating & Air Conditioning shows up to get you cooling again.
+When your AC dies in the heat of the summer, you might not have time to call around for different quotes or research average costs.
+Not knowing how much repairs can cost when the air conditioning service expert knocks on your door can be unnerving, so we’re here with some price ranges on some basic services so you won’t be surprised when Service Experts Heating & Air Conditioning shows up to get you up and running again.

 1. Refrigerant Leak Detection & Repair: $150 – $500